JoshuaGottlieb/Rest-of-the-Owl/README.md

 Things to do:
 <ul>
-  <li>Add documentation to all functions and test them in all notebooks to ensure they still work.</li>
-  <li>Create PDF of presentation and upload to Github.</li>
-  <li>Move Colab notebooks to Github.</li>
   <li>Update this README.</li>
   <li>Curate the Google Drive to contain only essential information and move data out of personal Google Drive.</li>
 </ul>